boudinfl/pke/README.md

 ### Minimal example

-Start extracting keyphrases from a document by typing the 5 lines below.
+`pke` provides a standardized API for keyphrases from a document.
+Start by typing the 5 lines below.
 For using another model, simply replace TopicRank with Kea, KPMiner, TfIdf, etc.

 ```python
 import pke